 There were many other great experiences: retreats, service projects, catechetical opportunities.
 All of these were occasions to see faith being formed and strengthened.
 I also have to say that our whole community was always brought together by a phenomenal music program, under the leadership of Mr. Eric Utsler.
 He helped me appreciate the vital role of music in every aspect of forming a faith community.

 Gordon: How important is social media as a communication resource for parishes and what, in your opinion, are the most helpful social media resources that parishes may want to consider?

-Gordon: You are well know a Star Trek enthusiast,.
-When and why did you become a trekie?
+Gordon: You are well known as a Star Trek enthusiast,.
+When and why did you become a Trekkie?